matekdev/matekdev.github.io/src/markdown/projects/grubs.md

 skills: 'C#, Razor, s&box'
 ---

-Grubs is a procedurally generated multiplayer worms-like experience.
-You spawn in with multiple "grubs" in a randomly generated map and fight against other players.
-Our large collection of weapons creates hilarious moments as you blow up the map and other grubs until victory.
+Grubs is a procedurally generated multiplayer game inspired by Worms.
+Each player controls a small team of grubs on a randomly generated map, then uses a mix of weapons to destroy terrain and knock out the other teams.

-I was one of the main programmers on Grubs, writing many aspects of the game (round system, weapon component system, etc.) and the entirety of the user interface.
-The game has accumulated a total player count in the tens of thousands.
-We even had [YouTubers with subscriber counts close to a million feature our game](https://youtu.be/flcAvTeu1sw).
+I was one of the main programmers on the project.
+I worked on core pieces like the round flow, weapon component system, and the full user interface, then kept iterating on smaller gameplay and usability fixes as people played it.
+The game reached tens of thousands of players, and it was later featured by [YouTubers with millions of subscribers](https://youtu.be/flcAvTeu1sw).

 <Img src="ex1.jpg" />